Popular Indian Whiskey Brands

 Kamet

 Kamet brings a new twist to Indian whisky inspired by the majestic Himalayas.
-Its flavors are designed for adventure, echoing the mountain named after it.
-The Kamet logo’s modern and bold design is meant to catch the eye of those searching for an exciting new whisky experience.
+Its flavors are designed for adventure, echoing the mountain it’s named after.
+The Kamet logo’s modern, bold design is meant to catch the eye of those seeking an exciting new whisky experience.

-This whisky comes to life through a partnership between Madya Beverages, Peak Spirits, and Piccadilly Distillery and is made in Kurukshetra, a place rich with stories from the Mahabharata.
+This whisky comes to life through a partnership among Madya Beverages, Peak Spirits, and Piccadilly Distillery, and is made in Kurukshetra, a place rich in stories from the Mahabharata.
 Kamet aims to celebrate and share India’s deep heritage and values with the world.

 Stories and legends from this area, passed down over generations, are now represented by a sacred parrot, Kamet’s symbol.
 This bird, seen as a messenger, encourages hard work, community loyalty, and appreciation for the natural world.
 Considered sacred and thought to predict the future, the parrot invites you into Kamet’s world of whisky, blending the art of single malt with the local culture of the distillery’s surroundings.